shumxie/STUDY_keras_sentiment_analysis_demo/README.md

-This is a demo for studying
+This is a study demo

 Model Performance:
 Training acuracy: 0.89